About peripheral arterial disease

 - sores or wounds on your toes, feet or legs that won't heal

-Your GP may refer you to see a specialist doctor to confirm your diagnosis.
-They may advise you to have an imaging test to find out where and how much your arteries are narrowed.
-Types of imaging tests are given below.
+Your GP may refer you to see a vascular surgeon, who specialises in diseases of the blood vessels outside the heart, to confirm your diagnosis.
+They may advise you to have an imaging test to find out where and by how much your arteries are narrowed.
+The types of imaging test are explained below.

-- An ultrasound scan.
-This uses sound waves to produce an image of the inside of your body.
+- A special type of ultrasound scan called Doppler ultrasonography or duplex ultrasound.
+This uses sound waves to produce an image of the inside of your body, including your arteries and how blood flows through them.

 - Angiography.
 This is a test that uses an injection of a special dye into your blood vessels to make them clearly visible on X-ray images.
 This may be combined with a CT scan or an MRI scan.
 A CT scan uses X-rays to make a three-dimensional image of the body or part of your body.
 An MRI scan uses magnets and radio waves to produce images of the inside of your body.